-If 5.9 is near your limit there is an excellent warmup climb just across the gully - Corner Flash 5.7 on the Agent Orange Buttress, a short hand crack widens about halfway up but all the off-widthing can be avoided with face moves on the right; takes small-ish gear surprisingly well.
+If 5.9 is near your limit, there is an excellent warmup climb just across the gully - Corner Flash (5.7) on the Agent Orange Buttress, a short hand crack widens about halfway up but all the off-widthing can be avoided with face moves on the right; despite appearances gear larger than 4" is not needed.

 Follow the directions on the main page to the parking lot for the lower town wall, and then walk up over the railroad tracks.
 When just below the Great Northern Slab area a trail cuts off to the left and begins to veer uphill.
 Although narrow and steep in places the trail not not difficult to discern and will take you straight to the Toxic Shock area (on your left) if you avoid the turn off to the right, which lead to other Inner Town Wall crags.

-The rectanglular shape of the Toxic Shock area is impossible to miss, but if you see a large cave on your left you have gone too far.
+The rectangular shape of the Toxic Shock area is impossible to miss, but if you see a large cave on your left you have gone too far.

 Some people split the climb into two pitches, but it is not necessary and a 60m rope easily reaches the bottom from above the second step.